CharminDesai/CharminDesai/README.md

 - 👋 Hi, I’m @CharminDesai
+- 🏭 I'm currently seeking for ...
+A Job as an Robotics/Automation Engineer in the USA
 - 👀 I’m interested in ...
 Industrial Automation & Robotics Engineering Technology
 - 🌱 I’m currently learning ...
 Robotics Engineering & Artificial Intelligence
-- 🏭 I'm also currently seeking for ...
-A Job as an Robotics/Automation Engineer in the USA
 - 📫 How to reach me ... desaicharmin@gmail.com